Post Surgery Care Instructions

 Lifting and Activity: Let staff know if you need help loading your pet into your car.
 Avoid pressure on the incision as you lift your dog.
-Keep your pet from running and jumping for 7 days while incision tissues heal.
+Keep your dog from running and jumping for 7 days while incision tissues heal.
 Jumping and romping can tear internal sutures.
-Dogs should be leash-walked only, and cats kept indoors (with the exception of un-socialized, outdoor cats - release the morning after surgery).
+Active dogs should be leash-walked only, and cats kept indoors (with the exception of un-socialized, outdoor cats - release the morning after surgery).

 Environment: Your pet had major surgery.
 Keep your pet comfortable, clean, and calm indoors while anesthesia wears off (12-18 hours).
 Care during the next 7 days is key to a smooth recovery; no baths or swims.